melezhik/outthentic-dsl/README.md

     +--------+---------------------------------------+

-Use text blocks if you want to achieve multiline checks.
+Use text blocks if you want multiline checks.

+## Multilines in perl expressions, validators and generators

 However when writing Perl expressions, validators or generators one could use multilines strings.

-\`\' delimiters breaks a single line text on a multi lines:
+\`\' delimiters breaks a single line text on a multi lines.

+Examples.

+Dsl code:

     # What about to validate stdout